 The \$48 million of impairment charge for fiscal 2011 relates to the impairment of certain indefinite-lived intangible assets of \$37 million which is further discussed in detail in Note 8, "Goodwill and Intangible Assets, Net," and \$11 million of impairment charges primarily related to the identification of machinery and equipment that were no longer in use by Federal-Mogul and the establishment of asset retirement obligations related to facilities that are closed.
-The \$2 million of impairment charge for fiscal 2010 primarily related to impairment charges of \$7 million related to the identification of machinery and equipment that were no longer in use by Federal-Mogul, offset by a net credit of \$5 million related to goodwill and intangible assets, Net," for further discussion.
+The \$2 million of impairment charge for fiscal 2010 primarily related to impairment charges of \$7 million related to the identification of machinery and equipment that were no longer in use by Federal-Mogul, offset by a net credit of \$5 million related to goodwill and intangible asset impairment charge due to the reassessment of fiscal 2008 impairment analysis.
+See Note 8, "Goodwill and Intangible Assets, Net," for further discussion.
 The \$17 million of impairment charge for fiscal 2009 primarily related to the identification of machinery and equipment that were no longer in use by Federal-Mogul.